Active Geo-Replication for Azure SQL Database

 The continuous copy relationship can be terminated at any time.
 Terminating a continuous copy relationship does not remove the secondary database.
 There are two methods of terminating a continuous copy relationship:

 Planned Termination is useful for planned operations where data loss is unacceptable.
-A planned termination can only be performed on the primary database, after the active secondary database has been seeded.
-In a planned termination, all transactions committed on the primary database are replicated to the active secondary database first, and then the continuous copy relationship is terminated.
+A planned termination can only be performed on the primary database, after the online secondary database has been seeded.
+In a planned termination, all transactions committed on the primary database are replicated to the online secondary database first, and then the continuous copy relationship is terminated.
 This prevents loss of data on the secondary database.

-Unplanned (Forced) Termination is intended for responding to the loss of either the primary database or one of its active secondary databases.
+Unplanned (Forced) Termination is intended for responding to the loss of either the primary database or one of its online secondary databases.
 A forced termination can be performed on either the primary database or the secondary database.
-Every forced termination results in the irreversible loss of the replication relationship between the primary database and the associated active secondary database.
+Every forced termination results in the irreversible loss of the replication relationship between the primary database and the associated online secondary database.
 Additionally, forced termination causes the loss of any transactions that have not been replicated from the primary database.
 A forced termination terminates the continuous copy relationship immediately.
-In-flight transactions are not replicated to the active secondary database.
+In-flight transactions are not replicated to the online secondary database.
 Therefore, a forced termination can result in an irreversible loss of any transactions that have not been replicated from the primary database.